About Gillian Fox

 Looking back on the early days of my career, I’m proud of how much effort I put in.
 I may not have always made the best decisions, but I worked really, really hard and fought for my success.

-And that’s what I find with the women I coach through the RISE program.
+And that’s what I find with the women I work with on the RISE Programs.
 They are smart, tenacious, curious and have a great appetite for their career.
-To watch what they create from RISE, both during and after the program, is truly mind blowing.
+To watch what they create, both during and after the programs, is truly mind blowing.

 I’ve now coached more than 1,000 women.
 I understand the challenges you are facing at this stage in your career, because I faced them too.
 Most importantly, I know how to help you overcome them.

 From my early days finding my feet in a corporate environment, to becoming a senior executive managing over 100 employees, and now running my own coaching and leadership business, I’ve learnt the tactics and strategies to make yourself stand out and cultivate a fulfilling career.

 That’s what I want to share with you.

 Are you ready to take control of your future?

 My mission is to help women succeed in their career and life – to be the best they can and to be proud of their achievements.